-Men in general aren’t too keen on talking about their feelings.
+Men, in general, aren’t too keen on talking about their feelings.
 But if your husband is so beyond that, to the point that he’s in full denial or out of touch with his feelings, you could be married to a narcissist.
 This is just one of many possible signs.

-Here are some signs that can tell if your husband is a narcissist and what to do about it:
+Here are some signs of a narcissist husband and what to do about it:

 Your husband doesn’t seem to care

 He doesn’t care about your feelings or put effort into understanding you.
 This is one of the biggest signs your husband is a narcissist.

 Narcissists are typically so interested in themselves, they can’t even see others around them.
 Unfortunately, that includes you.
 But the reason they are so into themselves is really a mask.

 Classic narcissists may seem self-confident, but it’s all an act.
 Inside they are completely self-conscious.
 That’s why they puff themselves up and put so much attention to their accomplishments.

 So don’t take it personally.
 Have good family and friends around you who care about your feelings and give you the emotional support you need if your husband is a narcissistic person.